MSc Economics and Data Science

 Teaching and Learning

 The teaching of your modules will be spread over two semesters.
-In a typical module, you'll have two hours of lectures and one hour of workshops (or lab sessions) per week.
-Your workshops are more interactive than lectures and provide you with an opportunity to raise questions arising from lectures.
+In a typical module, you'll have two hours of lectures and one hour of seminars (or lab sessions) per week.
+Your seminars are more interactive than lectures and provide you with an opportunity to raise questions arising from lectures.

-In your programming and econometrics modules, your workshops will take place in computer labs, where you'll learn how to program and conduct econometric analysis using specialist econometric software.
+In your programming and econometrics modules, your seminars will take place in computer labs, where you'll learn how to program and conduct econometric analysis using specialist econometric software.

 Throughout your course, you'll be given guidance on your work and constructive feedback to help you improve.
-You'll receive written feedback for all pieces of coursework and further guidance will be available from your module’s organisers.
+You will receive written feedback for all pieces of coursework and further guidance will be available from your module’s organisers.

 - Degree Classification